krzysztofzablocki/Swift-Macros/README.md

 - [ModifiedCopyMacro](https://github.com/WilhelmOks/ModifiedCopyMacro): A Swift macro for making inline copies of a struct by modifying a property.
 - [DictionaryLiteralShorthandMacro](https://github.com/Dcard/DictionaryLiteralShorthandMacro): A Swfit macro for creating dictionary literals with keys as "string representations of corresponding variable names".
 - [TemporaryVariable](https://github.com/yume190/TemporaryVariable): `TemporaryVariable` provide a macro `#info {...}`.
 It capture most function calls and assign them to temporary variables.
+- [Localizable](https://github.com/ADiks09/Localizable): `Localizable` A macro that produces variables and methods, for your localization files.
+From the enumeration keys.
 ---

 _**Take part in this exciting evolution in Swift.
 Your contributions are most welcome!**_